ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 indicates the maximum level of details to use for the avatar(s).
 The avatar level of detail (LOD) is defined in {{ISO.IEC.23090-31}}: MPEG_haptics.avatar object.lod is an integer which may in the initial release of the specifications hold 0 or a positive integer.

 *hmpg-avtypes*
 indicates, using a coma-separated list, types of haptic perception represented by the avatar(s).
-The avatar type is defined in {{ISO.IEC.23090-31}}: MPEG_haptics.avatar object.type is an integer which may in the initial release of the specifications hold values among "Vibration", "Pressure", "Temperature", "Custom".
+The avatar type is defined in {{ISO.IEC.23090-31}}: MPEG_haptics.avatar object.type is a string which may in the initial release of the specifications hold values among "Vibration", "Pressure", "Temperature", "Custom".

 *hmpg-modalities*
 indicates, using a coma-separated list, haptic perception modalities (e.g., pressure, acceleration, velocity, position, temperature, etc.).
 The perception modality is defined in {{ISO.IEC.23090-31}}: MPEG_haptics.perception object.perception_modality is a string which may in the initial release of the specifications hold values among "Pressure", "Acceleration", "Velocity", "Position", "Temperature", "Vibrotactile", "Water", "Wind", "Force", "Electrotactile", "Vibrotactile Texture", "Stiffness", "Friction", "Humidity", "User-defined Temporal", "User-defined Spatial", "Other".